Rio sticks to spending on hope China picks up

 "We are seeing, and some of our customers would be anticipating that, as we move towards the latter part of the year, there would be some pickup in demand," he said.

-The rosy outlook and above-forecast numbers helped Rio's shares, trading up 2.7 percent at 1230 GMT at 32.14 pounds, outperforming a 0.7 percent rise in the sector .FTNMX1770.
+The rosy outlook and above-forecast numbers helped Rio's shares, trading up 2.7 percent at 01:30 p.m.
+British time at 32.14 pounds, outperforming a 0.7 percent rise in the sector.

-Rio added to optimism with what it said were signs that stifling cost pressures on miners were starting to cool, echoing Australia's Fortescue (FMG.AX), which said severe skills shortages in mining hotspots were also easing.
+Rio added to optimism with what it said were signs that stifling cost pressures on miners were starting to cool, echoing Australia's Fortescue, which said severe skills shortages in mining hotspots were also easing.

 "Cash costs took 7 or 8 percent of earnings which is quite a hit - not unexpected, but it just shows you the cost pressures that these guys are under," RBC analyst Des Kilalea said.